All Towanreef kittens are of outstanding quality, type and temperament and leave us with a complementary kitten pack and information sheet.

 · well socialised & loved

-Your kitten will also receive a kitten pack to take home with them.
-I also give information sheets to take home with you.
+Your kitten will also receive a kitten pack (some kitten toys and a food sample) to take home with them. information sheets are on the website for you to print out at home.

 Q/What do I need to keep my kitten happy?